 At the camps, there are accommodations based on two people sharing one room with twin beds.
 If a guest would like to have one ger for his/her own, let your tour company know in advance.
 Also check whether the tourist camp you will stay forbid guests to make noise after 10pm because some local tourists tend to sing in camp’s karaoke at night.

 Majority of tourist camps consists of 20-30 Gers (Mongolian traditional yurt), a large Ger restaurant and some entertainment facilities.
 Each Ger has 2-4 beds.
 Also there are a table, chairs and a wood-stove.
 There is no guarantee that all camps have separated toilets in each ger.
 But western standard flush toilets and showers located in separate blocks from the Ger accommodations as public.

-There is a chance that travelers can’t purchase the same medicine they usually take at home in Mongolia, so taking extra medicine with you is very.
-Try to write down your medicines names and find out the medication name you take in Mongolian if possible.
-Medicines for air and car sickness, jet lag, diarrhea, acute gastritis and allergy should also better be taken with you.
+There is a chance that travelers can’t purchase the same medicine they usually take at home in Mongolia.
+So taking extra medicine with you is very.
+Try to write down your medicine names and find out the medication name you take in Mongolian if possible.
+Visitors should be better to take medicines for air and car sickness, jet lag, diarrhea, acute gastritis and allergy.
 Band-Aid is also necessary when you get small cut.

 Money and Valuable items

 Normally, senior people seems to carry more valuables than youngers.
 As for cash and credit cards, travelers need to split them into several pockets, and for small purchases you pay on the road, put a small amount of money into your wallet.
 It is guided to keep your nice and expensive jewelry and watches at a minimum amount. wearing expensive jewelries and watches in travel probably will make you a more obvious target of thieves.

 Sport wear is suitable for any trip.
 Athlete shoes are the best for travel when you need to walk a lot, also flats are good too.
 Shoes with heels are not recommended.